Thanks so much for wanting to get to know VancouverGiftBaskets.com better.

 Favorite business book and why:

 Can we get better than 7 Habits of Highly Successful People by Stephen Covey.
-It’s been around a while, but I believe in the basic premise; build your business on your values and consistently do the right things.
+It’s been around forever, but I believe in the basic premise; build your business on your values and consistently do the right things.

-My current read is becoming a fast favorite as well though -Blink by Malcolm Gladwell
+My last read that is became a fast favorite as well is Blink by Malcolm Gladwell

 Details about family life:

 I was born in Ontario, then moved to BC and called the West End home until I was a teenager.
-We were in Richmond for over 2 decades… wow has it changed and now am delighted to be right on the Fraser River in Queensborough, New West.
+We were in Richmond for over 2 decades… wow has it changed and now I am delighted to be right on the Fraser River and call Queensborough, New Westminster home with my fiance, our dog Mac & cat Cullen.

 Biggest business challenge:

-The continuous challenge of raising the bar in customer service and exceeding their expectations with unique gift ideas that make my clients and customers look good to their clients, prospects, suppliers, etc… will always be my greatest challenge and joy
+The continuous challenge of raising the bar in customer service and exceeding their expectations with unique gift ideas.
+Making my clients and customers look good to their clients, prospects, suppliers will always be my greatest challenge and joy

 Best positive networking tip:

 Show up to meetings!
-I have been a member of the Board for almost 10 years now and I have seen plenty come and go.
-The people who receive business at the Board of Trade (or any group) are the people who show up, meet others regularly and give referral business themselves.
+I have been a member of the Board for almost 10 years now (over 20yrs now, gulp) and I have seen plenty come and go.
+The people who receive business at the Board of Trade (or any group) are the people who show up, meet others regularly and give referral business those they meet.
 You have to be there to make it happen for fellow members as well as for yourself.

 Tip to resolve conflict:

 Hang up the phone! (haha, just kidding, I would never hang up on anyone).
-Taking time to breathe and clear my mind for 60 seconds while I really listen to what is being said.
-Often, listening without prejudgment is usually all it takes to see their other side and offer a solution pleasing to both parties.
+Taking time to breathe and clear my mind for 60 seconds while I really listen to what is being said, is sometimes a challenge for me but often, listening without prejudgment is usually all it takes to see their other side and offer a solution pleasing to both parties.

 Best advice you ever received: